pavelkurach/landing-page/README.md

 # landing-page
-Landing page assignment for the Odin Project.
+Landing page assignment for the Odin Project: [click here](https://pavelkurach.github.io/landing-page/) to see the result.